-While not traditional, sliced baguettes and slices of toasted artisan bread make for an excellent, sturdy vehicle for hummus.
+While not traditional, sliced baguettes and slices of toasted artisan bread make for an excellent, sturdy vehicle for hummus, just the perfect hummus toast.
 You can use it fresh, or for added flavor, try toasting slices with a bit of garlic and olive oil for a delicious twist.

 Whole Grain Crackers

 Whole-grain crackers are an excellent choice for a quick, easy, and crunchy companion to your hummus.
 They bring a nutty flavor that pairs well with hummus and are also a great fiber source.

 This crisp, light, and flavorful option pairs excellently with hummus.
 These crackers are made primarily from rice flour and have a crunchy texture and a subtle, natural flavor, making them an ideal canvas for rich hummus.

 Eating hummus with flatbreads, such as naan, lavash, or roti, are another delicious way to scoop up hummus.
 They have a chewy texture that works well with the creamy consistency of hummus.

 You can also make avocado toast by spreading hummus before laying some avocado slices and grape tomatoes on top.

 Arepas are traditional Colombian and Venezuelan food made from maize dough, noted for their versatile, mildly sweet flavor.
 These can be either tender or crispy based on how they are prepared.

 Hummus can be enjoyed as a creamy spread to fill medium-large arepas and vegan crumbled feta cheese and pitted black olives (kalamata olives) or as a dip for smaller ones.

 Tortilla chips make a perfect partner for hummus.
 These crunchy triangles of corn or flour tortillas, typically salted, provide an excellent contrast in texture to the smoothness of the hummus.